MichelleWen0510/Guess-That-Pokemon/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/HrbmXHfq)
-## Assignment 4
-### Due Date: 12/17/24 - 5pm EST

-*Assignment deadlines are strictly enforced, please do try to hand in your assignments on time, and I will honor your commitment by grading them and giving feedback in a timely manner.
-I do understand that sometimes there may be emergencies that we need to attend to.
-Please do reach out to me as soon as possible if you know you won't be able to make a deadline.*

----

-## Assignment Description

-For this assignment, you'll be using the ReactJS frameworks to build out the frontend portion of your app.
-You will be implementing a simple "Who's that Pokémon" guessing game, along with a small feature to interface with the PokéAPI to fetch additional details about the Pokémon that we had just guessed.

-As with previous assignments, the assets and starter/template code will be provided for you, you simply need to implement the features/requirements outlined below in this `README`.

----

 ## Setup/Getting Started

 - To start up the app, simply navigate to the root of the project folder (where `package.json` is) and run the `npm i` command to install all the dependencies.